Why Hydrogen?

 Productivity

-For heavy good vehicles, being able to refuel in a similar timeframe to the way diesel is refuelled today, increases the time the vehicle is working, and reduces the downtime which would be incurred with electrification and the battery storage which would be associate with electrifying heavy good vehicles.
+For heavy goods vehicles, being able to refuel in a similar timeframe to diesel today reduces the downtime compared to electrification and the battery storage required.

 Familiarity